 With spring on the horizon, now’s a great time to think about upgrading your outdoor living space with these simple outdoor kitchen ideas.
 As you plan out your outdoor kitchen, start by creating a checklist that will help you choose features and accessories for a DIY outdoor kitchen in your backyard.
-After you have your checklist of desired kitchen features in hand, you can use the ideas below to plan your build.
+After you have your checklist of desired kitchen features in hand, you can use the ideas below to create your DIY outdoor kitchen plans.

 1. Choose an Outdoor Kitchen Location

 The first thing you’ll want to determine is the location of your kitchen.
 When making this decision, make sure your location will have proper access to utilities.
 Namely, weighing the gas, water, and electricity access needed to bring your outdoor kitchen ideas to life.